 Revise DEN’s Strategic Asset Management plan to align with Vision 100 and establish a framework for aligning resources to support effective lifecycle management and reduced downtime of DEN assets.

 Develop a science-based target for greenhouse gas emissions to align DEN’s carbon neutrality goal with international standards.

 - Asset Uptime

 - % of assets in Maximo with core attribute data

 - % of critical assets replaced according to Lifecycle Replacement Program

 - Critical asset preventative maintenance work order completion rate

 - DEN-wide greenhouse gas emission

-Other competitive advantages of DEN include our vast amount of land and the fact that we are centrally located in the United States with easy access to the east and west coast.
-Both of these advantages will allow us to expand our air service network and grow our cargo operations.
-Our DEN Real Estate program will be essential for this pillar as we open up about 16,000 acres for commercial use.
-By doing so, we will generate additional revenue, keeping cost down for airlines, which will lead to more flights, more passengers and more business opportunities.
+A competitive advantage of DEN includes our vast amount of land and the fact that we are centrally located in the United States with easy access to the coasts.
+This allows us to expand our air service network and grow our cargo operations.
+Our DEN Real Estate program will be essential for this pillar as we open about 16,000 acres for commercial use.
+This will generate additional revenue, keep costs down for airlines, and lead to more flights, more passengers, and more business opportunities.

 1. Identify Air Cargo Opportunities